SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 At this night club, you'll step into a cool, elegant brick basement with luxurious lounge seating, making it a great place to chill for cocktail hour before the dance crowd.
 The place is pretty spacious, with another room in the back that has more of a 1930s Hollywood feel.

-Hawthorn offers delicious craft drinks with great service, and the DJs on Friday and Saturday nights are always popular.
+Hawthorn offers delicious craft drinks with great service, and the DJs are always popular.
+They open Fridays and Saturdays from 9 pm to 2 am.

 Address: 46 Geary Street